National Geospatial-Intelligence Agency: Executive leaders

-A director heads NGA, currently Navy Vice Adm.
-Frank D. Whitworth; the director is followed in precedence by the deputy director and chief of staff, currently Brett Markham.
+A director heads NGA, currently Army Lieutenant General Michelle Bredenkamp Michele Bredenkamp; the director is followed in precedence by the deputy director and chief of staff, currently Brett Markham.
 The holders of these three offices comprise NGA's executive leadership team.

 Chief of Staff

 While NGA's director and deputy director oversee the agency, the Chief of Staff oversees NGA's executive support staff, administrative services, logistics, personnel security, human resources, employee training and development, corporate communications, and congressional engagement.

 Directorates and directorate leaders

 NGA is split into various directorates led by directors (D/XX) and associate deputy directors (ADD/XX), with "XX" standing in for each directorate's two-letter designation.
 Known directorates and leadership figures include but are not limited to the: